cognitedata/open-industrial-data/workshops/uni-hackathon/README.md

     <img src="https://github.com/cognitedata/cognite-sdk-python/blob/master/img/cognite_logo.png" alt="Cognite logo" title="Cognite" align="right" height="80" />
 </a>

-# University Hackathon on Open Industrial Data
+# Introduction to Open Industrial Data

 Took a course on python programming in first year?
 Machine learning guru?
 Evangelical pythonista?
 Information designer?
 IoT geek?
 Welcome, we've got a spot for you all.
 We need your help to analyze and visualize the industrial world!